-- Provide acceptance letter from the school to which the child will be transferring; - Provide complete address, unit number, phone number, and fax number for the new school; - Make settlement of all outstanding enrichment fees and meal balances; - Return all books, athletic uniforms, and equipment to Perspectives; and - Sign transfer form, completed at the school's main office.
+- Provide acceptance letter from the school to which the child will be transferring; - Provide complete address, unit number, phone number, and fax number for the new school: - Make settlement of all outstanding enrichment fees and meal balances; - Return all books, athletic uniforms, and equipment to Perspectives; and - Sign transfer form, completed at the school's main office.

 All enrichment fees must be paid or settled when students transfer from Perspectives.
-Perspectives reserves the right to withhold the official transcript pending payment of outstanding fees.
-An unofficial transcript will be provided.
 In the event that a student returns to Perspectives, and there is an open balance, parent/guardian is responsible for previous balance and the new school year balance.
 The only exception to this policy is the 9th grade transfer window through GoCPS, which allows only for safety transfers outside of the specified transfer windows set by Chicago Public Schools.